 - scanogram: low-radiation technique similar to an orthoroentgenogram utilizing three exposures

-- computed tomography (CT): possibly the most accurate technique, removing possible measurement error from limbs not being parallel to a ruler or in the plane of imaging
+- computed tomography (CT): (computed tomography scanogram for leg length discrepancy assessment): possibly the most accurate technique, removing possible measurement error from limbs not being parallel to a ruler or in the plane of imaging